QUOTAS: A new research platform for the data-driven investigation of black holes: QUOTAS : Database Design Development

 where $V_{\rm{vir}}$ is the virial velocity, $R_{\rm BLR}$ is the size of the BLR, $G$ is Newton's gravitational constant, and $f$ is the virial coefficient that accounts for the geometry and kinematics of the material around the BLR \citep{2013BASI...41...61S}.
 The virial velocity can be estimated using the velocity dispersion derived from the width of observed BLR emission lines.
 The time-lagged broad-line response to variations in the continuum flux enables the measurement of the light travel time from the central ionizing source to the broad line regions, which can be used to estimate $R_{\rm BLR}$.
 Acquiring these time lags from reverberation data is challenging, as it requires a long observational baseline, monitoring an accreting BH for six months to a year \citep{2004ApJ...613..682P, 2017ApJ...849..146G}.
-In \quasarnet, we include BLR determined masses and errors therein where available.
+In QUOTAS, we include BLR determined masses and errors therein where available.
 There are many interesting questions relevant to observed variable quasars, like the sources referred to as "changing look" quasars.
-However for these, uniform sampled variability data are not currently available and are hence not included in \quasarnet.
+However for these, uniform sampled variability data are not currently available, though deep-learning methods have been recently used to fill-in data gaps \citep{2020ApJ...903...54T}.
+Data on time variability of quasars is not included in this current pilot version of QUOTAS.

 An alternative method for SMBH mass measurements, that is not predicated on the assumption of virialization of the BLR, is one in which line and continuum luminosities from the X-ray, ultraviolet, infrared, and optical wavelengths can instead be used to estimate the BLR size.
 For this purpose, continuum luminosities $L_{\rm cont}$ are often preferred over line luminosities, because they tend to yield a tighter correlation with the size of BLR \citep{2000ApJ...533..631K, 2005ApJ...629...61K, 2009ApJ...697..160B}.
 Reverberation mapping has revealed a tight correlation between the size of BLR and the continuum luminosity.
 This empirical scaling relationship is then used to derive black hole mass.
 Therefore, the continuum luminosity $L$, combined with the widths of broad emission lines ($\Delta v$), can be used to derive estimates of the mass of the black hole: